cairis-platform/cairis/docs/usergoals.rst

 .. figure:: UserGoalSheet.jpg
    :alt: user goal worksheet

-In the UserGoal worksheet, you should indicate the intentional elements associated with the persona characteristics or document references that provided their grounds, warrants, or rebuttals.
-You should also indicate the element type (goal, softgoal, or belief), and - if you wish - the initial satisfaction level.
+The UserGoal worksheet is pre-populated with read-only data on the persona characteristic or document reference name, its desscription, the persona it is associated with, and an indicator to whether the *reference* corresponds to a persona [characteristic] or document reference.
+When completing the worksheet, you should indicate the intentional elements associated with the persona characteristics or document references providing their grounds, warrants, or rebuttals.
+You should also indicate the element type (goal, softgoal, or belief), and - if you wish - the initial satisfaction level using the dropdown lists provided.
 When generating a CAIRIS model, new user goals will only be created if cell values for each row are complete.